Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk Why it matters Better approach

-“All pull-out couches are the same” Mechanisms and mattress quality vary widely Ask what mechanism and mattress type it uses; try it open
+“All pull-out couches are the same” Mechanisms and mattress quality vary more than the sofa exterior suggests.
+Ask what mechanism it uses, what mattress type comes with it, and test it open before you commit.

-Not measuring “open” clearance The bed may block doors or walkways Measure sofa depth + bed extension before buying
+Not measuring “open” clearance The bed may block doors, tables, or walkways once it is fully extended.
+Measure sofa depth plus bed extension before buying.

-Forcing a stuck frame Pinch points can damage hands and hardware Lift slightly and pull evenly from the center
+Forcing a stuck frame Uneven pulling can strain hardware and create pinch points.
+Lift slightly if needed and pull from the center instead of yanking one side.

 Sizing, Operation, and Longevity